eventespresso/event-espresso-core/tests/mocks/addons/eea-new-addon/README.md

 [![License](https://img.shields.io/badge/License-GPLv2-blue.svg?style=flat)](https://www.gnu.org/licenses/gpl-2.0.html)
 [![Event Espresso Addon](https://img.shields.io/badge/Addon%20For-Event%20Espresso-blue.svg)](https://github.com/eventespresso/event-espresso-core)

-This add-on adds some extra groovy features to [Event Espresso](https://eventespresso.com)
+This add-on adds some extra groovy features to [Event Espresso](https://eventespresso.com).

+> Note, there is **no usage support** provided here.
+Please read the entire contents of this document before posting any issues.
+If we encounter issues that give evidence of this document not having been read the issue _will be closed_.

 | **Some Links**|     |
 |---- | --- |